 Art collective Nieuwplaatz

 Nieuwplaatz is an art collective founded five years ago in Leiden.
-Founded in 2013 by founders Katelijn Udo de Haes from theatre group Hardt and visual artist Sven Meijers, five years later Nieuwplaatz has over 25 members and three locations in Leiden city.
+Founded in 2013 by Katelijn Udo de Haes from theatre group Hardt and visual artist Sven Meijers, five years later Nieuwplaatz has over 25 members and three locations in Leiden city.
 Musicians, artists and creative entrepreneurs co-create and work as an artistic and cultural incubator locally, in the region and international.
 During Liquid Society different members of Nieuwplaatz will perform and exhibit their work.

 Leiden International Short Film Festival LISFE